 Nowadays, when great customer experience is considered the primary brand differentiator, the lack of a deep understanding of changing customer needs or flexibility to quickly meet them most certainly means losing the competition.
 If you have found yourself in either of the above two situations, it’s time to take some real action.
 In my practice, I usually offer those of ScienceSoft’s clients who experience similar difficulties a customer intelligence solution as a cure.
 Below, I will tell you why consumer intelligence is so relevant and how a properly tuned customer intelligence solution will help cater to your customers due to fast and well-grounded business decisions.

-Here is the explanation of customer data analytics that I think helps quickly get its gist.
-It is gathering and analyzing data related to customers to get deeper insights into their behavior and further employ these findings in the decision-making.
+Customer intelligence is a process of gathering and analyzing data related to customers to get deeper insights into their behavior and further employ these findings in the decision-making.

 The key benefits customer data analytics brings to the table are: